MarcLignarius/React.ToDoList/README.md

 ## Description

 This is a simple but functional CRUD (Create, Read, Update, Delete) app which allows the users to track their to do items.
 The app focuses on UX/UI so that the user can confirm/understand all their actions.
 SweetAlert was used to replace the standard Javascript alerts.
+This application was built with the help of Tania Rascia's "Build a CRUD App in React with Hooks": https://www.taniarascia.com/crud-app-in-react-with-hooks/.

 ## Technologies Used